mhammond/pywin32/README.md

 Note that if you want to use pywin32 for "system wide" features, such as registering COM objects or implementing Windows Services, then you must run that command from an elevated (ie, "Run as Administrator) command prompt.

+For unreleased changes, you can download builds made by [github actions](https://github.com/mhammond/pywin32/actions/) - choose any "workflow" from the `main` branch and download its "artifacts")

 ### `The specified procedure could not be found` / `Entry-point not found` Errors?
 A very common report is that people install pywin32, but many imports fail with errors